 Tips can take many forms.
-The most common types are credit card, debit card or cash tips left when a customer pays their check.
-But non-cash gratuities like tickets to sporting events or gift cards are also considered tips.
+The most common types are credit card, debit card, or cash tips left when a customer pays their bill.
+But non-cash gratuities — like tickets to sporting events or gift cards — are also considered tips.

-- Not mandatory based upon company policy, or
+- ✓ Not mandatory based upon company policy

-- Determined by the customer who receives the payment
+- ✓ Determined by the customer making the payment

-is considered a tip.
-Basically, if a customer has a choice to leave money and a choice to decide who to leave the money to, it’s a tip.
+Basically, if it’s given by someone who has a choice to leave money and gets to decide who to leave it to, then it’s a tip.

 It’s important to point out the difference between a tip and a service charge.